spotlightpa/poor-richard/content/contact.md

 type = "root"
 modal-exclude = true
 +++
 We're eager to hear from you about our work.
-For general inquiries, use the form below or check out our [staff page](/about/staff) to contact someone in particular..
+For general inquiries, use the form below or check out our [staff page](/about/staff) to contact someone in particular.
 You can also write to us at:

 Spotlight PA <br>
 PO Box 11728<br>